Indoor Farming Market Size and Share

 By Facility Type: Greenhouses Lead While Vertical Farms Gain Momentum

 Glass or poly greenhouses captured 68.1% of installations in 2024, benefiting from partial reliance on free solar radiation and decades of engineering refinement.
 Their modular construction lowers capex per square foot and supports crops with substantial height, such as vine tomatoes and cucumbers.
-Indoor vertical farms are expanding at a 23.30% CAGR as urban landlords repurpose vacant warehouses, slashing last-mile logistics and reducing spoilage.
-The planned Dubai GigaFarm will span 83,612 m² and output 3 million kg of produce annually while trimming water use by 98%, illustrating why capital continues to flow into stacked-shelf architectures.
+Indoor vertical farms are expanding at a 23.3% CAGR as urban landlords repurpose vacant warehouses, slashing last-mile logistics and reducing spoilage.
+In 2024, the planned Dubai GigaFarm will span 83,612 m² and output 3 million kg of produce annually while trimming water use by 98%, illustrating why capital continues to flow into stacked-shelf architectures.
 Container farms serve military bases and island nations where land is at a premium and supply chains are vulnerable.

 Indoor Farming Market: Market Share by Facility Type